msprev/fzf-bibtex/readme.md

     The cache is updated if the underlying BibTeX file has been changed.
     If no cache directory is specified, the operating system's directory for temporary files is used.

+(NB.
+If you are tinkering with fzf-bibtex's codebase, beware of outdated caches.
+Cache is *only* updated if the underlying BibTeX file has been changed.
+If you change the fzf-bibtex codebase, make sure to flush the cache by `touch`ing the BibTeX files, or deleting the cache, before you run new code on them).

 ``` {.bash}
 bibtex-cite [-mode=pandoc|latex]
 ```